Payment Instruments

 Use delete

-function to remove specific payment instrument filtered by PaymentInstrumentParameters
+function to remove specific payment instrument filtered by PaymentInstrumentParameters.

 import { Wallet } from '@paysafe/paysafe-wallet-saas-web/wallet';